-The European Medicines Agency has standardized information on metamizole for European countries, limiting its dose and use, both in adults and in infants and children and during breastfeeding (EMA 2019 and 2018).
+The European Medicines Agency has standardized information on metamizole for European countries, limiting its dose and use, both in adults and in infants and children and not recommending it during pregnancy and lactation (EMA 2019 and 2018).

 American Academy of Pediatrics: this medication is usually compatible with breastfeeding (AAP 2001).

 Until there is more published data on this drug in relation to breastfeeding, occasional and limited use is recommended, and safer known alternatives are preferable (Bar-Oz 2003), especially during the neonatal period and in cases of prematurity.